Colombia

 M.J.G.G. v.
 Policia Nacional, 2024 - Familia multiespecie (Colombia) En este caso, una menor de 7 años presentó una acción de tutela contra el empleador de su padre, el departamento de policía, por no haberlo transferido a una unidad policial más cercana al hogar de la demandante.
 La menor vivía en un pueblo rural con su abuela y varios animales.
 No quería mudarse a la ciudad donde trabajaba su padre, ya que esto la separaría de sus animales, a quien consideraba miembros de su familia.
 Como prueba, la menor presento un dibujo en el que estan sus familiares humanos y no humanos.
 El tribunal discutió ideas sobre derechos fundamentales, procedimientos policiales y el significado de una "familia".
 El tribunal sostuvo que la policía violó el “derecho a arraigarse” de la demandante y reconoció que los animales pueden ser miembros fundamentales de una familia.

 M.J.G.G. v.
-Policia Nacional, 2024 - multispecies family (Colombia) This case regards a 7-year-old plaintiff who brought a tutela action against her father’s employer, the police department, for not transferring him to a closer police unit to the plaintiff’s home.
-The plaintiff lived in a rural town full time with only her grandmother and several animals.
+Policia Nacional, 2024 - multispecies family (Colombia) This case is about a 7-year-old plaintiff who brought a "Tutela" action against her father’s employer, the police department, for not transferring him to a closer police unit to the plaintiff’s home.
+The plaintiff lived in a rural town with only her grandmother and several animals.
 She did not want to move to the city where her father worked, as it would separate her from her beloved animals.
 The court discussed ideas of fundamental rights, police procedure, and the meaning of a “family.”
-The court held that the police violated the plaintiff’s “right to be rooted,” and recognized that animals can very much be core members of a family.
+Ultimately, The court held that the police violated the plaintiff’s “right to be rooted,” and recognized that animals can very much be core members of a family.

 PETA's Investigation of Caucaseco Scientific Research Center in Cali, Colombia Developments and relevant legal materials concerning PETA's investigation into the irregularities and welfare conditions of primates used by the NIH-funded Caucaseco Scientific Research Center, A Colombian institution dedicated to scientific research for the development of a malaria vaccine.